 Managing money has never been easier thanks to smartphone personal budgeting apps that put daily finances in the palm of your hand.
 Your insurance needs will vary throughout life and may depend on family needs and personal wealth.
 When it comes to investing, most people look to the stock market for their retirement plan.
 While a 401k or IRA is a great place for your retirement to grow, you have more options to diversify and create wealth.

 When you're just starting out with your personal finances, you need to create a savings plan and stick to it.
-Rather, saving small amounts here and there is a starting point for gaining the discipline needed to control your spending.
+Rather than saving large amounts all at once, saving small amounts here and there is a starting point for gaining the discipline needed to control your spending.
 The best way to do this is to budget and create a personal spending plan to keep track of the money coming in and the money going out.
 Personal finance is all about meeting personal financial goals, whether it's having enough to cover short-term financial needs, planning for retirement, or saving for your child's college education.

 When a company offers you a starting salary, you must calculate whether that salary will give you enough post-tax money to meet your financial obligations and, with smart planning, meet your savings and retirement goals as well.
-Personal finance education is a great idea for consumers, especially for people who are just starting out, who need to learn the basics of investing or managing credit.
-Unlike a commission-based advisor, who earns a commission if you enroll him in your company's investment plans, a planner who only pays has no personal incentive beyond his interests, so he has no reason not to give you impartial advice.
-Personal finance helps you make better savings and investment decisions because it focuses on your goals.
+Personal finance education is also great idea for those looking for more information on how best manage their finances.